Petrol, diesel prices remain unchanged in Mumbai, Delhi, Kolkata, Chennai: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil futures on Wednesday dropped 0.65 per cent to Rs 6,872 per barrel as participants trimmed their positions on low demand.
-On the Multi Commodity Exchange, crude oil for the March delivery fell Rs 45, or 0.65 per cent, to Rs 6,872 per barrel with a business volume of 7,626 lots.
+Crude oil prices rose Rs 473 to Rs 7,352 per barrel on Thursday, as participants widened their positions on a firm spot demand.
+On the Multi Commodity Exchange, crude oil for the March delivery traded higher by Rs 473, or 6.88 per cent, at Rs 7,352 per barrel in 9,472 lots.

-However, West Texas Intermediate crude oil was trading higher by 1.41 per cent at USD 92.35 per barrel.
-Brent crude was trading 0.24 per cent up at USD 97.07 per barrel in New York.
+Globally, West Texas Intermediate crude oil was up 5.82 per cent to USD 97.46 per barrel, while Brent crude traded 6.16 per cent higher at USD 102.81 per barrel in New York.